 Share the Keys FAQs

-If you have additional questions about Share the Keys, contact us!
-We look forward to hearing from you and working with you to bring the program to your school and/or community.
+If you have additional questions about Share the Keys, contact us about about scheduling a presentation.
+We look forward to working with you to bring the program to your school and/or community.

 Parents are an essential part of the Share the Keys program, which was designed to increase understanding about teen driver safety and encourage their active involvement and support of the GDL.

 A Share the Keys presentation is approximately 60 to 90 minutes.
 Since the format is interactive, the overall length of the program varies by the size of the audience and amount of participation.
-On average, it takes 75 minutes to present.
-However, with larger audiences and more interaction, it may last 90 minutes.
 This does not include the time to set up, register and seat participants.